 You know it’s Heart Month when scary facts about the dangers of heart disease start flooding our screens.
-But that kind of Heart Month messaging is so pre-COVID – long before September when we learned the shocking results of the American Heart Association’s national survey.
-This survey found that women’s awareness of heart disease has actually declined – NOT improved at all! – over the past decade, despite all the inspiring Red Dress-awareness-raising-Go-Red-for-Women campaign efforts out there.
+But that kind of Heart Month messaging is so pre-COVID – and before we learned the shocking results of the American Heart Association’s national survey.
+This survey found that women’s awareness of heart disease has actually declined over the past decade – NOT improved at all! despite all the inspiring Red Dress-awareness-raising-Go-Red-for-Women campaign efforts out there.

-So instead of repeating more scary facts as if I hadn’t read that survey’s results, I’m simply offering some weird stuff I’ve learned over the years about women and heart disease: . .
+So instead of repeating more scary statistics as if I hadn’t read that survey’s results, I’m once again simply offering some weird stuff I’ve learned over the years about women and heart disease: . .

 1. Weirdest example of the cardiology gender gap: This 2018 study tracked four years of National Emergency Medical Services Information System data.
-Researchers found that, if you’re a female heart patient being transported to the Emergency Department in an ambulance after calling 911 for help, you are less likely than male patients to receive recommended cardiac treatments en route (even aspirin!) – and also significantly less likely to have the ambulance sirens or flashing lights turned on.
+Researchers found that female heart attack patients who had been transported by ambulance to the Emergency Department after calling 911 for help were less likely than male patients to receive recommended cardiac treatments en route (even aspirin!) – and also significantly less likely to have the ambulance sirens or flashing lights turned on.

 2. Weirdest heart attack symptoms in women: